BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject1.md

     - only use Parameters for information input, the function must run without interruption
     - use a parameter for the CSV file,
       - make sure the parameter has a default value for the path to the "e:\NewHires.csv" file
+    - Save the function as a module in an autoloading directory ($env:PSModulePath will list the correct directories to choose from)

 - Write the function to achieve the following: